odaywanghao/Cnn/README.md

 						   ]
 	}

-Ensure that the number of incoming units to the fully connected layer is equal to the total number of downsampled units in the last convolutional layer.
+Ensure that the number of incoming units to the first fully-connected layer is equal to the total number of downsampled units in the last convolutional layer.
 Future versions of the network will automatically correct inconsistencies between both layers at initialization.

 	Input image size: 28 x 28